Alberta return-to-school plan eliminates COVID-19 notices | CBC News

+Alberta return-to-school plan says public health, schools don't need to share COVID case info

+Alberta Health Services will not inform school authorities of individual cases of COVID-19 at school

-New guidelines for Alberta schools will see an end to the flow of information between educators and public health authorities about COVID-19 cases.
+New guidelines for Alberta schools will greatly reduce the flow of information between educators and public health authorities about COVID-19 cases.

-The five-page guidance document, released Friday, says Alberta Health Services (AHS) won't tell schools when a student or staff member has tested positive for the illness, and that schools aware of positive cases don't have to tell AHS.
+The five-page guidance document released Friday says that Alberta Health Services (AHS) won't tell schools when a student or staff member has tested positive for the illness, and that schools aware of positive cases don't have to tell AHS.

-No one who works in or attends a school needs to share a positive test result with school administrators.
+No one who works in or attends a school needs to share a positive test result with school administrators, though they are still advised to isolate.

 "We recognize that intervention, which I believe was necessary last year prior to widespread vaccine availability, is highly disruptive and causes significant harm," Hinshaw said.